We live in a world full of underrated people.

 “I knew a few of the boys were interested in doing a Melbourne based building course and Dimma (Richmond coach Damian Hardwick) has always been big on players doing something productive away from the football field on our days off,” Houli says.

-“The boys are absolutely loving it.”
+“The boys absolutely loved it.”

 Such leadership, and the ability to bring people together for the common cause is certainly not restricted to TIV or his beloved Tigers, however.